 - A history of gallstones; or

-- IF the patient is older than 65 or younger than 16.
+- If the patient is older than 65 or younger than 16.

-Shape of the Meridia 15mg tablet:
+The shape of the Meridia 15mg tablet:

 The picture of the pill of Meridia 15mg is given below.